Balt'Amour carries some of the greatest bloodlines in

 |

-ZEUS Alla' Czar is sired by Zeus whose progeny have won almost
+ZEUS Alla' Czar is sired by Zeus whose progeny have won almost 5 million EU to date, making Zeus a paramount

-5 million EU to date, making Zeus a paramount producer of show jumpers.
-Zeus was one of the most sought after sires of
+producer of show jumpers.
+Zeus was one of the most sought after sires of show jumpers in Europe.

 LILLY La